-Wind turbines are typically located on cleared primary production land owned by a landowner, often referred to as the ‘host’ landowner.
-The land’s existing use is typically for broad-acre agricultural production (for example, livestock or cropping) and, in general, a relatively small portion of the productive land is utilised for the wind farm’s operation, such as turbine siting, access roads and other related assets such as transmission line easements, electrical substations, transformers and meteorological masts.
-The landowner continues to operate the agricultural production activities on the remaining land.
-There is typically significant disruption during the turbine construction phase and ongoing access to the wind farm assets will be required by the operator during normal operations.
+Wind turbines and solar arrays are typically located on cleared primary production land owned by a landowner, often referred to as the ‘host’ landowner.
+The land’s existing use is typically broad-acre agricultural production (for example, livestock or cropping).
+In general, a relatively small portion of the productive land is utilised for a wind farm’s operation, such as turbine siting, access roads and other related assets such as transmission line easements, electrical substations, transformers and meteorological masts.
+The landowner usually continues to operate the agricultural production activities on the remaining land.
+By contrast, a solar array consumes most of the land that it resides on, with limited opportunities for co-located farming activities.

 This situation can also be exacerbated by developers conducting confidential, individual discussions and negotiations with specific landowners, creating a level of distrust amongst neighbouring landowners and the developer from the outset.